oat-sa/lib-lti1p3-core/doc/tutorials/jwks.md

         "kid": "1"
     }
     ```
-- If you want to support other algorithms than RS SHA256, you can  implement the [JwkExporterInterface](../../src/Security/Jwks/Exporter/Jwk/JwkExporterInterface.php)
+- If you want to support other algorithms than RS SHA256, you can implement the [JwkExporterInterface](../../src/Security/Jwks/Exporter/Jwk/JwkExporterInterface.php).

-## Create a JWKS endpoint from several key chains
+## Create a JWKS endpoint from multiple key chains

 Considering you have for example on your side those key chains: